Marion Oliver: Education

 Oliver's mother, Marion Elliot was an avid reader, which seems to have influenced Oliver's own interest in reading.
 Borrowing books from a library at the nearby Avonbank Presbyterian church, "the whole family acquired a taste for reading good books on a variety of subjects."

 Like many white, European children of the 19th century, Oliver attended rural public school.
 Unlike many female children for the period, Oliver graduated from high school, attending St. Marys Collegiate Institute, St. Marys, ON.

 After graduation, she took "out a [teacher's] certificate" and "began teaching and did excellent work for a number of years, as a Public School teacher in rural sections in the County of Perth."

 A significant influence on Oliver's next step in education came on reading the biography of Mary Lyon, an American educator, who founded the Mount Holyoke Female Seminary in 1837 in Massachusetts.
-The biography inspired Oliver to seek a means for missionary work, so "that she resolved that her life also should emulate Mary Lyons', and be spent in noble service for others, and should count for truth and righteouness [sic], and for the uplift of womankind."
+The biography inspired Oliver to seek a means for missionary work, so that “her life also should count for truth and righteousness.”
+She "resolved that her life also should emulate Mary Lyons', and be spent in noble service for others, and should count for truth and righteouness [sic], and for the uplift of womankind."

 As such, she then set out to become a physician and to use her medical degree as a means for missionary work for the Foreign Mission Committee of the Presbyterian Church in Canada, through her local church in Avonbank.
 This was no easy feat, as there were limited options for women in the 1880s to attend medical school in Canada.
 After the Toronto Medical College "wd not [would not] come to terms" with her, she applied and was accepted to the medical school at Kingston.

 In 1882, with tuition of approximately $55.00, Oliver was accepted into the medical school at Queen's University, Kingston.
 On arriving at Kingston on October 7, 1882, an instructor, Elizabeth Smith, describes her impression of Oliver: "Miss Oliver is excellent & I foretell a good student..."

 Oliver acquired her "medical knowledge in the teeth of not a little opposition" and graduated with honours and as class valedictorian in 1886.